Smash TV

-Smash TV is a 1990 twin-stick shooter video game developed and published by Williams Electronics for arcades.
-It was designed by Eugene Jarvis and programmed by Mark Turmell, with similar gameplay to Jarvis' earlier game Robotron: 2084 (1982).
-The Super Nintendo Entertainment System, Sega Genesis, Master System and Game Gear versions are titled Super Smash TV.
+Smash TV is an arcade video game developed and published by Williams Electronics in 1990.
+It was designed by Eugene Jarvis and programmed by Mark Turmell with similar twin-stick shooter gameplay to Jarvis' 1982 game Robotron: 2084.
+Versions released for the Super Nintendo Entertainment System, Sega Genesis, Master System, and Game Gear were titled Super Smash TV.

-The game takes place in a dystopian television game show in the then-future year of 1999.
-One or two contestants shoot waves of attackers while collecting money, prizes, and temporary power-ups.
-After an arena has been cleared of adversaries, the contestants choose an exit, each leading to another room.
-One room contains an end-of-level boss.
-With two players, the game is cooperative, but at the end of the level the player who collected the most cash and prizes receives an extra reward.
-The arcade game has a high difficulty and leans on being able to pay to continue.
-A bonus feature was added after release allowing players to collect keys throughout the levels to reach the "Pleasure Dome".

 Plot

-The themes were borrowed from the dystopian films RoboCop and The Running Man, both from 1987.
-The player competes on what the attract mode calls "the most violent game show of all time", in the not-too-distant future of 1999.
-The goal is to survive while earning both cash and prizes such as VCRs and toasters.
-A sadistic host oversees the show and also takes part as the final boss.
-Verbal interjections from the host punctuate gameplay: including "Total carnage!
+The game takes place in a dystopian televised game show, described as "the most violent game show of all time", in the year 1999.
+One or two contestants survive by shooting waves of attackers while collecting money, temporary power-ups, and various prizes such as toasters and VCRs.
+After an arena has been cleared of adversaries, the contestants choose an exit, which leads to another room.
+One room contains an end-of-level boss; defeating this boss enables the players to progress to the next level.
+The show is overseen by a sadistic host, whose verbal interjections frequently punctuate gameplay, including "Total carnage!
 I love it!", "Big money!
-Big prizes!", and "I'd buy that for a dollar!".
-The first of these became the title of the 1992 follow-up, Total Carnage.
-The last phrase is from a fictional TV show within the film RoboCop.
+Big prizes!
+I love it!", and "I'd buy that for a dollar!".
+The last level of the game ends with a showdown against the final boss, revealed to be the host himself.

+In two-player mode, the game is cooperative, and each player is allowed to help his companion.
+However, at the end of each level, the player who collected the most cash and prizes receives an extra reward.
+The arcade game has multiple difficulty settings and a pay-to-continue option to allow players to continue gameplay after losing all their lives.
+A bonus feature was added after release, allowing players to collect keys throughout the levels to reach the "Pleasure Dome".
+Several gameplay themes were borrowed from dystopian films such as RoboCop and The Running Man.

 Gameplay

 A room in the first level.
 The blue player character is right of center (arcade).

-The core gameplay is similar to that of Eugene Jarvis' earlier Robotron: 2084, with twin-joystick controls and a series of single-screen arenas.
+The gameplay is similar to that of Eugene Jarvis' earlier Robotron: 2084, with twin-joystick controls and a series of single-screen arenas.
 While most of the enemies in Robotron are visible at the start of a fight, in Smash TV they enter the arena in waves.

-In each arena, players shoot hordes of enemies that enter via passages on the four edges while collecting temporary power-ups and weapons, piles of money, and gift-wrapped prizes.
+In each arena, players shoot hordes of enemies that enter via doorways on the four walls, while collecting money, temporary power-ups, weapons, and gift-wrapped prizes.
 When all enemies have been killed, one or more exits appear, leading to additional arenas.
 After completing the first arena in a level, a map shows the overall arrangement of the level and the location of the end-of-level boss.
 Players cannot backtrack to previously completed areas.

 Among the game's items are keys.
-If enough are collected, players can access a bonus level called the Pleasure Dome where players can "collect" hundreds of blue bikini-clad blonde and buxom "babes" akin to the other prizes in the game.
+If enough are collected, players can access a bonus level called the Pleasure Dome where players can collect hundreds of blue bikini-clad blonde and buxom "babes" in a similar fashion to the other prizes in the game.